 Data cleansing may appear tedious, yet it is one of the most critical jobs a data scientist must perform.
 Incorrect or low-quality data might jeopardize your operations and analytics.
 An excellent algorithm might fail because of insufficient data.

-Different reasons are available why data cleaning is necessary to apply various machine learning algorithms into data.
+Different reasons are available why data cleaning is necessary to apply various machine learning algorithms to data.
 The reasons listed below highlight why the data cleaning process is essential:

 - Error Margin